asimihsan/Rill/README.markdown

 TODO
 ----

--   Add masspinger to rill.
 -   Confirm ssh_tap works for the two log files.
 We need to output full lines, one ZeroMQ message per line, no parsing of lines.
--   Write a parser that hooks into the log files and outputs parsed data, i.e. a JSON pair (datetime, contents).
+-   Write a Python mockup of a parser that hooks into the log files and outputs parsed data, i.e. a JSON pair (datetime, contents).
--   Write a combination of ssh_tap / masspinger / XXX that makes this output durable to network loss, just for the real-time stream (not all log data).
+-   Write a Python mockup of a combination of ssh_tap / masspinger / XXX that makes this output durable to network loss, just for the real-time stream (not all log data).

 TODO (done)
 -----------